kwambiee/Awesome-Books/README.md

 - The correct book dissapears from the page.
 - Make sure that data is preserved in the browser's memory by using localStorage.

+## Getting Started

+**Just fork it and fell free to use it.**

+To get a local copy up and running follow these simple example steps.

+### Prerequisites

+Having a web browser, code editor and git.

+### Install

+Just fork it and you are good to go.

 ## Built With

 - HTML